wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 is the last action taken before `processInv()` and cache object's `invalidate()` returns.
 Recall that `validate()` is called recursively in function `sendInvalidates()`, which is used by `processInval()` in `class MESITopCC`.
-This is essentially a slightly modified 2PL protocol, in which locks in each cache object's `bcc` are acquired while the invalidation message propagates down the hierarchy to child caches, and released when the `invalidation()` on the current level returns.
+This is essentially a slightly modified 2PL protocol, in which locks in each cache object's `bcc` are acquired while the invalidation message propagates down the hierarchy to child caches, and released when the `invalidate()` on the current level returns.
 In this model, there seems to be multiple growing and shrinking phases if a cache block is shared by multiple children caches, since we invoke `invalidate()` once for a child cache that holds the block, which releases the lock before we invoke the same function for the next child cache.
 This protocol, however, still guarantees the